JulienWaite/project-num-guess/README.md

 TECHNOLOGIES USED - HTML5, CSS3, Bootstrap, JavaScript, jQuery, Buzz(for sound effects)

-INSTALLATION INSTRUCTIONS - None if connected to the internet so links to Bootstrap, jquery and Buzz libraries work
+INSTALLATION INSTRUCTIONS - None if connected to the internet so links to Bootstrap, jQuery and Buzz libraries work

 APPROACH TAKEN